Ph.D., University of Colorado at Boulder

-- "Traveling the Distances of Karen Tei Yamashita's Fiction: A Review Essay on Yamashita Scholarship and Transnational Studies," Asian American Literature: Reading, Pedagogy, Practice 1 (Spring 2010): 6–15.
+- "Traveling the Distances of Karen Tei Yamashita's Fiction: A Review Essay on Yamashita Scholarship and Transnational Studies."
+Asian American Literature: Discourses & Pedagogies 1 (Spring 2010): 6–15.

 - "Representing Korean American Female Subjects, Negotiating Multiple Americas, and Reading Beyond the Ending in Ronyoung Kim's Clay Walls," Recovered Legacies: Authority and Identity in Early Asian American Literature, Floyd Cheung and Keith Lawrence, eds.
 Temple University Press, 2005.
 265–293.

 Contact Dr. Thoma